 You’ll have this combination memorized from the first time you make it.
 Just remember that it’s equal parts of the first two ingredients.
 Easy!

-• Half and Half – just the right amount of creaminess for a cup of coffee without creating an oily film.
-Half and half is essentially equal parts of milk and heavy cream so you can make your own half and half if you want to.
+• Half & Half – I like half & half because it has just the right amount of creaminess for a cup of coffee without creating an oily film.
+To make your own Half & Half, use equal parts of milk and heavy cream.

-• Sweetened condensed milk – use a standard 14 oz jar.
-It adds a milky sweetness.
+• Sweetened condensed milk – use a standard 14-oz can.
+It adds a milky sweetness without being overly sweet.
+To reduce the sweetness, add less.

-• Vanilla extract – this is optional, but definitely adds a nice layer of flavor to make it vanilla coffee creamer.
-Homemade vanilla extract is great but a storebought real vanilla extract will work here.
+• Vanilla extract – this is optional, but it definitely adds a nice layer of flavor to make it vanilla coffee creamer.
+I use Homemade vanilla extract, but store-bought works great.

 How to Make Coffee Creamer

-1. Combine half and half, sweetened condensed milk and vanilla extract to a quart-sized (32 oz) mason jar.
+1. Combine Half and Half, sweetened condensed milk, and vanilla extract in a quart-sized (32 oz) mason jar.
+Screw the lid on tightly, and shake the creamer until well combined (or whisk it up).

-3. Store – keep the creamer covered and refrigerated for up to 2 weeks.
+2. Store – keep the creamer covered and refrigerated for up to 2 weeks (or go by the date on your Half & Half).

 Easy vanilla flavored coffee creamer in pitcher

-• To Refrigerate: Keep in a sealed jar for up to 2 weeks or until the “sell by” date on your half and half, so use a fresh container.
-Also, as with all dairy products, store the jar on the bottom shelf in the back of your refrigerator where your refrigerator is the coldest.
-Do not store on the door.
+• To Refrigerate: as with all dairy products, store the jar on the bottom shelf in the back of your refrigerator where your refrigerator is the coldest.
+Do not store it on the door.

-• Freezing: Dairy doesn’t freeze well and it is not recommended to freeze this coffee creamer.
+• Freezing: Dairy doesn’t freeze well, so it’s not recommended to freeze this coffee creamer

 Cup of coffee with homemade coffee creamer

-Homemade creamer is easy and will elevate your morning coffee.
-Have you tried any variations on homemade coffee creamer?
+Homemade creamer is easy, quick to make, and will elevate your morning coffee.
+Have you tried any different flavors of homemade coffee creamer?
 Let me know in the comments below.

-Once you try Homemade Coffee Creamer you won’t want store-bought.
-This easy Coffee Creamer recipe has just 3 ingredients and keeps well.
+Once you try Homemade Coffee Creamer you won't want store-bought.
+This easy Coffee Creamer recipe has just 3 ingredients.
+Customize the flavor to your liking and don't worry about any mysterious additives or preservatives.
+Make this and you'll never go back to store-bought!

 Prep Time: 5 minutes